ZhouL-lab/PLHN/README.md

 * torch==1.9.0
 * Some basic python packages such as Numpy, Scikit-image, SimpleITK, Scipy ......
 ## Dataset
 A total of three datasets were used in our paper, among which two private datasets were breast cancer and thymus tumor, and the other dataset was a publicly available breast tumor dataset.
-If you wish to download this publicly available dataset , please refer to the relevant [paper](https://www.cell.com/patterns/fulltext/S2666-3899(23)00195-2?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2666389923001952%3Fshowall%3Dtrue)/[ZENODO](https://zenodo.org/records/8068383).\
+If you wish to download this publicly available dataset, please refer to the relevant [paper](https://www.cell.com/patterns/fulltext/S2666-3899(23)00195-2?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2666389923001952%3Fshowall%3Dtrue)/[ZENODO](https://zenodo.org/records/8068383).\
 Additionally, we provide a publicly available breast cancer [dataset](https://drive.google.com/file/d/1ciSV337l9uyoou2GfbSRHPxHH9r6uxC9/view?usp=sharing) after processing.
 ```
 YNpre